ethanblomquist/configure-ad/README.md

 <h3>Step 3: Create the Client VM</h3>
 <p>
 Repeat the steps for the Domain Controller VM.
-Resource Group shpuld be set to "Active_Directory".
+Resource Group should be set to "Active_Directory".
 We will name our VM "DC-1".
 Select Windows 10 Pro as the operating system.
 Set a username and password.
 Then click on the "Networking" tab and ensure the virtual network is set to DC-1-vnet.
 </p>
 <img src=https://i.imgur.com/xCWoQ7e.png/>